 How to Make Chicken Tikka Masala

-Marinade the chicken.
-Combine the yogurt, lemon juice, garlic, ginger, and spices.
-Toss the chicken in a bowl and toss it with the marinade.
+2. Marinade the chicken.
+Combine the plain yogurt, lemon juice, garlic, ginger, and spices.
+Toss the chunks of chicken in a large bowl and toss it with the marinade.
 Refrigerate for 2-8 hours.

-Make the sauce.
-Sauté the onions, ginger, and garlic in olive oil in a large pot over medium heat.
+4. Make the tikka masala sauce.
+Sauté the onions, ginger, and garlic in olive oil in a large pot over medium-high heat.

-Add the seasonings.
+5. Add the seasonings.
 Stir in the cumin, turmeric, coriander, paprika, chili powder and garam masala and turn down the heat to low.
-Stir constantly for 1-2 minutes.
+Stir constantly for 1-2 minutes scraping up the browned bits on the bottom of the pan with a wooden spoon.

 A white pot is filled with cooked chicken tikka masala.

 Yes!
+You can substitute skinless chicken breasts for the skinless chicken thighs.
 However, you’ll need to adjust the cooking time accordingly.
-If your chicken breast pieces cook for too long in the oven, they may dry out.
+If your boneless chicken breast pieces cook for too long in the oven, they may dry out.

 Is there supposed to be a lot of sauce?